Mr-G4rden/tutorial-dsp/03 - Convolution/python/README.md

 ## Exercise 1

-Implement a _moving-average system_ using Matlab to clean the signal distorted by the noise.
+Implement a _moving-average system_ to clean the signal distorted by the noise.
 The signal is saved in the text file 'data.txt', and the sampling frequency is 10 [Hz].
 The equation of the _moving-average system_ is represented by the equation shown in 'ex01_eqn1.png':